MaskedMatters3/PrisonerSim---Testing/README.md

 With the loop strategy they can get their success percentage all the way up to 31%

+To look at the code you must have Visual Studio installed (Not to be confused with VS Code!!).
+Then, you can open up the SOLUTION along with all of the other files.
+Open the SOLUTION first and it will create the nice layout in Visual Studio (The SOLUTION ends in the file type ".sln").

 **Credit to Youtube Channel Veritasium for the idea & statistics!!**
 Youtube Video: https://youtu.be/iSNsgj1OCLA